-- Get entire Onsite Wastewater Treatment System inspected, everything passes, submit inspection report and application to Boulder County Public Health, obtain Property Transfer Certificate PRIOR to closing.
+- Get entire Onsite Wastewater Treatment System (OWTS) inspected, everything passes, submit inspection report and application to Boulder County Public Health, obtain Property Transfer Certificate PRIOR to closing.
 If the OWTS is not permitted and approved, it should not be inspected and you will need to follow option 3 below.

 - All of this must happen PRIOR TO CLOSING: Get system inspected, take out a permit to fix/replace parts of system that did NOT pass the inspection.
 Get Boulder County Public Health’s final approval of permit and repair.
 Submit failed inspection showing the rest of the system is working.